antonagestam/collectfast/README.md

 ### Enable Parallel Uploads

-The parallelization feature enables parallel file uploads using Python's multiprocessing module.
+The parallelization feature enables parallel file uploads using Python's `concurrent.futures` module.
 Enable it by setting the `COLLECTFAST_THREADS` setting.

 To enable parallel uploads, a dedicated cache backend must be setup and it must use a backend that is thread-safe, i.e. something other than Django's default